This guide has been produced for information purposes only. As a buy to let mortgage broker, we're not able to offer tax advice.

-If you get a limited company buy-to-let in the UK, you'll pay Corporation Tax on the rental income instead.
+If you get a buy to let via a limited company in the UK, you'll pay Corporation Tax on the rental income instead.
 You can find more information on this below.

 Why Do You Pay Tax on Rental Income?